lorrden/SwiftDBFKit-BugFixes/README.md

 ## About DBFKit
 DBFKit is a very easy way to read and write DBF files.
 It has been implemented completely in Swift, and should work with most modern iOS and MacOS versions.

 I decided to make this framework because I was working on a software (obviously I was using Swift to build an application) and I needed to be able to export DBF files.
 Since there is no framework or library written in Swift that achieves this, I built one.
-As a matter of fact, I reverse engineered it!

 DBFKit should work with any DBF version (such as FoxPro and dBase III) for both reading and writing.
 I was able to test the writing capabilities by giving it to another dbf reader that is known to work to test the results.
 I used the famous python framework [dbfread](https://github.com/olemb/dbfread) to make sure all values can be properly read.
 Along with the reading capabilities of DBFKit I implemented on my own, I tested it with dbfread to make sure I get the same results.